valeriatrivellone/valeriatrivellone.github.io/_pages/about.md

 ---
+layout: single
 permalink: /
 title: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html

+header:
+  overlay_image: /images/banner.jpg
+  overlay_filter: 0.6
 ---

+# Global Phytoplasma Ecology
+### Diversity • Diversification • Ecological Dynamics • Prediction

-"...there are two factors: namely, the nature of the organism and the nature of the conditions.
-The former seems to be much more the important; for nearly similar variations sometimes arise under, as far as we can judge, dissimilar conditions; and, on the other hand, dissimilar variations arise under conditions which appear to be nearly uniform."
+> *"...there are two factors: namely, the nature of the organism and the nature of the conditions.
+The former seems to be much more the important; for nearly similar variations sometimes arise under, as far as we can judge, dissimilar conditions; and, on the other hand, dissimilar variations arise under conditions which appear to be nearly uniform."*
-Darwin (1872: 32)
+> — Charles Darwin, *The Origin of Species* (1872, p.
+32)

 Short Bio
 ======